MicrosoftDocs/microsoft-365-docs/microsoft-365/knowledge/topic-center-overview.md

 localization_priority: None

 ---
-# Topic center overview (Preview)
+# Topic center overview

-> [!Note]
-> The content in this article is for Project Cortex Private Preview.
-[Find out more about Project Cortex](https://aka.ms/projectcortex).

-The topic center is a Modern SharePoint site that serves as a center of knowledge for your organization​.
+In Viva Topics, the topic center is a Modern SharePoint site that serves as a center of knowledge for your organization​.
 It is created during [Topic Experiences setup](set-up-topic-experiences.md) in the Microsoft 365 admin center.

-The Topic center has a default home page (My topics) where all Topic Experience users can see the topics to which they have a connection.
+The topic center has a default home page (My topics) where all Topic Experience users can see the topics to which they have a connection.

-While all licensed users who can view topics will have access to the Topic center, knowledge managers will also be able to manage topics through the **Manage topics** page.
+While all licensed users who can view topics will have access to the topic center, knowledge managers will also be able to manage topics through the **Manage topics** page.
 The Manage topics tab will only display to users who have the **Manage topics** permissions.

 ## Where is my Topic center

-The Topic center is created during Topic Experiences setup.
+The topic center is created during Viva Topics setup.
 After setup completes, an admin can find the URL on the [Topic center management page](https://docs.microsoft.com/microsoft-365/knowledge/topic-experiences-administration#to-access-topics-management-settings).

 1. In the Microsoft 365 admin center, click **Settings**, then **Org settings**.